rancher/longhorn-manager-old/README.md

 `./bin/longhorn-orc`

-## Example Server
+## Experimental Server

-It can be run as a single node example server.
+It can be run as a single node experimental server.

-Use `make server` to start the server bind-mounted to host port `9500`.
-It will contain necessary components for Docker orchestrator to work, e.g. etcd server for k/v store, nfs server for backupstore.
+`make server` will start the server bind-mounted to host port `9500`.
+Then you can use web browser to take a look at it's API UI, by accessing `http://<host_ip>:9500/v1`

+This experimental server will contain necessary components for Docker orchestrator to work, e.g. etcd server for k/v store, nfs server for backupstore.
 Each of them will be started as a container.

-The URL for backupstore will show up as: `nfs://xxx.xxx.xxx.xxx:/opt/backupstore` in the console.
-You can update `backupTarget` accordingly in the `settings`.
+The backupstore URL will show up as: `nfs://xxx.xxx.xxx.xxx:/opt/backupstore` in the console when you starting the server.
+You can update `backupTarget` accordingly in the `v1/settings/backupTarget`.

-Use `make server-cleanup` to cleanup the example servers.
+`make server-cleanup` will cleanup the servers.

 ## License
 Copyright (c) 2014-2016 [Rancher Labs, Inc.](http://rancher.com)